|

 then you have to talk to

-the surgeon and see if he
+the cosmetic surgeon and see if he

 can do what you want and